alphagov/govuk-rfcs/rfc-113-expanding-draft-access-for-unauthenticated-users.md

 Content that is linked as part of a step-by-step-navigation (and assets that are associated with that content) may be published by any publishing application and by any organisation.
-A step-by-step editor can grant a fact checker access to live and draft resources, however this cannot be used to provide access to access limited content and assets as this would break the expectations of privacy.
+A step-by-step editor can grant a fact checker access to view live and draft resources on the draft stack, however this cannot be used to provide access to access limited content and assets as this would break the expectations of privacy.

 To provide access across a selection of pages an auth-bypass token would be stored in a session cookie this would allow maintaining this token across multiple requests without appending a query string (this cookie technique is already used for providing an [auth-bypass token to Asset Manager][asset-manager-auth-bypass]).
-To provide the auth-bypass id to supporting pages the Publishing API's link expansion system would be used for particular document and link types.
+To provide the auth-bypass id to supporting pages the Publishing API link expansion system would be used for particular document and link types.

+With access granted to pages users may experience problems viewing them due to lacking permission to access assets owned by those pages - this would be seen most visually with broken images.
 As there isn't a linking system between assets and content it is impossible to maintain accurate links, thus an auth-bypass token can grant access to all draft assets for the duration of a session.
 Access limited assets must not be accessible in this circumstance unless the asset contains an auth-bypass id that matches the token.

-If there is a need to preview access limited content as part of a fact check then individual links will have to be provided for that content.
+If there is a need to preview access limited content as part of a fact check then individual links will have to be provided for those pages.

 ### Consequences